 - This might be a picky one that most people don’t care about.
 But someone out there might really appreciate this, so I’ll include it.
 My Dad is a contractor in Ohio, he pointed this out to me.
 In Houston, homes have vent pipes sticking out of the roof in the front and back of the house.
 No one seems to mind adding another hole to the roof, or where it goes.
 In Ohio, contractors have to try to keep all pipes on the back of the house and they try to tie the venting into an existing roof vent to minimize the holes in the roof.
 This may vary from city to city.
 If it would bother you, talk to your contractor about options.

-Watch out For These Issues – Tips for Building a New Home
+Watch out For These Home Building Problems!

 - Some parts of the US don’t require home building inspections to make sure the latest codes and regulations are followed.
 The county I live in doesn’t.
 So, you really need to trust your builder in these areas.